-The days and times an employee works are documented in their personnel file and follows all state labor laws.
+The days and times an employee works is documented in their personnel file and follows all State labor laws.
+When required by public health order, employees whose duties allow are encouraged to work remotely.

 Working hours are subject to change as necessary to meet the requirements of the congregation.
 Shift changes will be made in writing and should be on file in Human Resources.
 Reasonable advance notice will be given of any overtime work required.
 There is no unauthorized overtime, meaning employees may not work beyond scheduled hours without prior supervisor approval.